jrdegreeff/health-portrait/README.md

 - `401` if the user is not logged in
 - `404` if the `entryId` is invalid
 - `403` if the user is not the owner of the entry
+- `404` if given `type` is non-empty and not in specified set of valid types

 #### `DELETE /api/entries/:entryId` - Delete an entry in the log